jpayne0061/HotSauceDB/README.md

 ## About HotSauceDB
-HotsauceDB is a hobby project written in C#/.NET CORE.
+HotsauceDB is a file based database written in C#/.NET CORE.
 It is a hobby project and is not intended for production use.

 HotsauceDB implements its own SQL dialect, which is not ANSI compliant.

 #### ACID Compliance
-- Atomicity - no
+- Atomicity - X
-- Consistency - no
+- Consistency - ?
-- Isolation - yes
+- Isolation - 	&#10004;
-- Durability - no
+- Durability - X

 ## Getting Started